Tutorial 14: HuggingFace Integration

 Runnable examples

-Thirteen examples ship with flodl-hf, one per family × task plus the AutoModel demo:
+Fourteen examples ship with flodl-hf, covering every family x task plus the AutoModel demo and the fine-tune walkthrough:

 fdl flodl-hf example auto-classify # any family